Monkey See. Monkey Do.

 "When a thought feels like freedom, it's true."

-I've spent a lot of the last eight months honing my inquiry skills.
-It has become a daily practice -- one I can now do pretty quickly in my head, but usually do as part of my daily - morning pages - writing.
-Although I still find Byron Katie's "Judge Your Neighbor" worksheet to be helpful when I'm really suffering with a thought.
+I've spent a lot of the four years honing my inquiry skills.
+It has become a daily practice— one I can now do pretty quickly in my head but usually do as part of my daily writing.
+Although I still find Byron Katie's "Judge Your Neighbor" worksheet to be helpful when I'm really suffering from a thought.